 HR people analytics is about far more than collecting mounds of statistics.
 It’s about delivering data-driven insights that connect people strategy with business strategy.

 Take a closer look at turnover metrics, the costs associated with recruitment, selection, onboarding and time to reach full productivity.
 What about absenteeism or trends shared by top performers: where do they credit their successes?
-Then consider how these findings can be applied to the broader employee population.
-Where are there geographic or length of service differences and what, if any, impact does this have on the business?
+Then consider how you can apply these findings to the broader employee population.
+Where are their geographic or length of service differences and what, impact does this have on the business?

-Described as a “hire authority” and “certified prophet of workforce trends” Ira S. Wolfe observes, in his book, Recruiting in the Age of Googlization, that within the HR field:
+Described as a “hire authority” and “certified prophet of workforce trends” Ira S. Wolfe observes, in his book, Recruiting in the Age of Googlisation, that within the HR field:

-To stand out, you need to become data and analytics-minded in relation to business goals.
+To stand out, you need to become data and analytics-minded in regards to business goals.

-Over the past several years companies have been encouraged to conduct annual employee engagement surveys.
-It’s not uncommon for months to pass before data is collated and analyzed, reports tabled to HR, and then filtered down through the ranks.
+Over the past several years, companies have been encouraged to conduct annual employee engagement surveys.
+It’s not uncommon for months to pass before data is collated and analysed, reports tabled to HR and then filtered down through the ranks.
 By the time it gets into the hands of leaders and managers are observations still relevant?
-How are employees, productivity, or service output impacted by these changes?
-When employees are consulted once a year, insights are missed and they're left to wonder if their feedback disappeared into a corporate abyss.
+How do these changes impact employees, productivity, or service output?
+When employees are consulted once a year, insights get missed, and they're left to wonder if their feedback disappeared into a corporate abyss.

-Focus on technology and the things that individuals and managers can do more easily themselves.
+Focus on technology and the things that individuals and managers can do more efficiently themselves.
 Introduce simpler processes and take an active role in sourcing HR platforms and tools that give direct access to information online.
-Look for solutions that improve efficiencies and deliver meaningful, easily understood, actionable information, ideally in real-time.
+Look for solutions that improve efficiencies and deliver meaningful, easily understood, actionable data, ideally in real-time.

 Your real business value sticks when HR hooks into something the company sees as a competitive advantage.
-Unless you’re able to connect to company values, strategies, an employer brand proposition, or competitive landscape it will be difficult to persuade leaders to take the action you're suggesting, even if you know it’s the right thing to do.
+Unless you’re able to connect to company values, strategies, an employer brand proposition, or competitive landscape it won't be easy to persuade leaders to take the action you're suggesting, even if you know, it’s the right thing to do.
 For HR to reach its potential as a valued strategic voice, you must quantify the business reason; and do so convincingly – with data.